 These Lemon Shortbread Cookies are an easy recipe that freezes well too!
 A buttery meltaway cookie recipe with a tart lemon frosting, these cookies will become a fast favorite!

 I’m such a fan of anything tart and lemony, and these buttery cookies hit the spot.
 A tender cookie that melts in your mouth topped with a tart lemon icing and lemon zest… pretty much cookie perfection if you ask me!

 Ingredients Needed for Lemon Shortbread Cookies

 How to Make Shortbread Cookies

-In a small bowl, combine your flour, cornstarch and lemon zest.
+In a small bowl, combine your flour, cornstarch, and lemon zest.
 Stir it well to combine and then set aside.

 In a stand mixer, beat your softened butter and sugar until it is light and fluffy.
 I always make sure to use a rubber spatula to scrape down the sides a couple of times.
-Then gradually add your flour mixture into the butter mixture and beat on medium low until it is mixed well.
+Then, gradually add your flour mixture into the butter mixture and beat on medium-low until it is mixed well.

 This dough needs to chill in the fridge for an hour before you bake it to prevent the cookies from spreading out too much.
 I just take a piece of plastic wrap and lay it out on the counter.
-Transfer your cookie dough to the plastic wrap and then shape into a log that is about 1.5″ in diameter.
+Transfer your cookie dough to the plastic wrap and then shape it into a log that is about 1.5″ in diameter.
 Wrap it up well and then refrigerate for at least an hour.

 When you’re ready to bake the cookies, remove the cookie roll from the fridge and slice into 1/4″ slices.
 Place on cookie sheets with about an inch or so between them.